eatdrinkhealthy/edh-website/README.md

 * add [eslint-meteor](https://github.com/eatdrinkhealthy/eslint-meteor) packages and configuration

 ## Notes
+### Storybook
-* Storybook configuration
+* Setup
     - see config.js & webpack.config.js
     - if using less, need to install packages: css-loader, less, less-loader, style-loader
         + note, remember less as a meteor package is not available to storybook's node
     - must also import the less file(s) in source or config.js
     - for serving files (images), add [static content directory flag](https://getstorybook.io/docs/react-storybook/configurations/serving-static-files) to storybook script (see package.json)
         + eg, storybook -s ./public  ...

-## Testing
+* Configuration
+    - storybook files are placed in `/__stories__/` directories, and follow a naming convention of `*.stories.jsx?`
+### Styling
-* Currently, using a convention where I am storing the javascript version (and glamor css) in the component object, as a convenience for css snapshot testing
+* Currently, using a convention where DOM style properties and glamor css are stored in a javascript object, as a convenience for css snapshot testing
-    - may punt on this convention if ill side effects discovered
+    - may punt on this convention if ill side effects discovered or code becomes too verbose